alinahid477/tkgonazure/README.md

 - TKG_ADMIN_EMAIL={this email address will be needed for private and public key purpose.
 Nothing will be emailed to this address.
 Just signature purpose stuff.}

-## Docker
+## Run / Start

 ```
 docker build . -t tkgonazure
 docker run -it --rm --net=host -v ${PWD}:/root/ -v /var/run/docker.sock:/var/run/docker.sock --name tkgonazure tkgonazure /bin/bash
 ```

+*Yes, I am using --net=host ---> since this is only a bootstrapped container scalability is not of concern and since I will only run this to provision tkgm on azure and only on my localmachine or a jump vm security is not of concern*

+# Creating Tanzu Management Cluster on Azure
-***When run the first time (.env is not marked as COMPLETE eg: does not have COMPLETE=yes) it automatically goes initiates  management cluster creation.***

-***When run 2nd or more times (.env is marked as COMPLETE eg: .env file contains COMPLETE=yes) it given shell access where you can execute tanzu commands***
+*`tkginstall` wizard When run the first time (.env is NOT marked as COMPLETE eg: .env does not have COMPLETE=yes) and it initiates  management cluster creation.
+Upon completion of management cluster provision, it marks the .env as COMPLETE.
+When you run `tkginstall` 2nd or more times (.env is marked as COMPLETE eg: .env file contains COMPLETE=yes) and it simple gives shell access where you can execute tanzu commands*

 **When prompted for keygen do the below:**
 - when promted for filename press 'enter'. to keep the file name as id_rsa
 - when prompted for password provide a password you like. and reconfirm the password.
 Providing no password will generate clear text which is a security issue.

-Yes, I am using --net=host --->
-- since this is only a bootstrapped container scalability is not of concern
-- since I will only run this to provision tkgm on azure and only on my localmachine or a jump vm security is not of concern

-# That's it for creating Tanzu Management Cluster on Azure

 Simple enough with this bootstrapped docker.